 Where Were Infections Reported?

-The infections were reported in 13 states, including Texas, California, Colorado, Connecticut, Florida, Illinois, New Jersey, New Mexico, New York, Nevada, Utah, Washington state and Wisconsin.
-Other states may also be impacted by the outbreak.
+As of May 2023, eye drop infection have been reported in 18 states, including Texas, California, Colorado, Connecticut, Delaware, Florida, Illinois, North Carolina, New Jersey, New Mexico, Nevada, New York, Ohio, Pennsylvania, South Dakota, Utah, Washington and Wisconsin.

 What Should I Do?

 Clinicians and consumers should NOT use EzriCare Artificial Tears Lubricant Eye Drops (Carboxymethylcellulose Sodium, 10mg in 1mL) in ½ fl. oz (15mL) containers (NDC: 79503-0101-15).

 What is the Risk?

 - Eye infection